Eric-Canas/webcam/README.md

 - **Customizable Frame Configuration**: With **Webcam**, you can define the specific **frame size** and manage **aspect ratio** changes when the camera's native resolution differs.
 Keep the widest field of view by setting just one dimension, or set both and decide between **center cropping** or **resizing** (sacrificing aspect ratio).

-- **[OpenCV](https://opencv.org/) Compatibility**: **Webcam** supports *RGB* and *BGR* reading, ensuring compatibility with your existing [OpenCV](https://opencv.org/) pipelines.
+- **OpenCV Compatibility**: **Webcam** supports *RGB* and *BGR* reading, ensuring compatibility with your existing [OpenCV](https://opencv.org/) pipelines.

-- **Background Reading**: **Webcam** enhances performance by reading frames in a background thread and optionally limiting the frame rate to a maximum value.
+- **Background Reading**: Enhances performance by reading frames in a background thread, with an option to limit the frame rate.

-- **Webcam Input Emulation**: **Webcam** can use **video files** to emulate webcam input accurately.
+- **Webcam Input Emulation**: Uses **video files** to accurately **emulate webcam input**.
 The frame you access at any instant matches the one from a **real-time webcam stream** at the same time, a feature that's especially handy for testing and development scenarios.

 - **Iterator and Batch Processing**: **Webcam** offers an iterator for simplified camera frame reading, with optional batch yielding for efficient data handling.

-In the interplay of simplicity and advanced functionality, Webcam emerges as a highly efficient and flexible tool for webcam utilization and integration.
+Balancing simplicity and advanced functionality, Webcam is an efficient, flexible tool for webcam integration.